unachka/unachka/README.md

     * Helping Atlanta - based nonprofits with Analytics and Insight they need to fund their initiatives through data-driven projects
   * Consultant at [Tangible AI](https://tangibleai.com/) as a Data Scientist<br />
     * Provide user engagement insights using chatbot conversations<br />
-    * Responsible for creating a SQL query for catch all contents
+    * Responsible for creating SQL queries for catch all contents and provding insights

 #### I am currently learning<br />
   * Data Engineering :student: